 Right-hand technique: Violin vs Piano

 The piano is designed to produce sound by itself.
 It has many strings and a system of keys.
-These keys are waiting for you, for your input.
-You press a key and that system produces a sound.
+These keys are waiting for your input.
+You press a key, and that system produces a sound.
 The sound is there, awaiting you.
 It is that automatic.
 Yet, a good pianist will get a better sound; but that is not the purpose of this post.

 In the case of the violin, there are many parameters crucial to making a sound at all, let alone a good sound.